vuex-orm/vuex-orm/README.md

 ### Register Models and Modules to the Vuex Store

-Now it's time for you to register models and modules to the Vuex.
-To do so, you'll first have to register models to the Database and then register the database to Vuex Store as Vuex plugin.
+Now it is time for you to register models and modules to the Vuex.
+To do so, you first have to register models to the Database and then register the database to Vuex Store as Vuex plugin.

 ```js
 import Vue from 'vue'